guoyu-wang/unofficial_onnxruntime_mobile_releases/README.md

 For any issues or questions, please visit the official [ONNX Runtime](https://github.com/microsoft/onnxruntime) repository.

+As for now, there is no plan to publish these unofficial packages to public package managers such as Maven or CocoaPods.

 ## Motivation

 The official ONNX Runtime Mobile packages are published at